Herwig9820/ledDimming/README.md

 If you only need to control brightness on a couple of LEDs, timer PWM is the preferred method.
 But what if you have, let's say, 8 LEDs that need to be dimmed (if you have enough output pins available, of course) ?
 First of all, you won't have enough timer PWM outputs and second, even if you would, it would probably be bad design practice to sacrifice all these timers for that purpose.

-Luckily enough, there's another approach - one that needs only one timer, producing a timer interrupt at fixed time intervals.
+Fortunately, there's another approach - one that needs only one timer, producing a timer interrupt at fixed time intervals.
 The timer ISR (interrupt service routine) is then responsible for switching the LEDs ON and OFF, creating waveforms with the required duty cycles to obtain smooth dimming without noticeable flicker as perceived by the human eye.
-* flicker: the human eye will perceive a movie, a LED brightness, … as flicker-free when the 'refresh rate' of the frames in the movie, or of the waveform switching ON and OFF a LED, … is high enough
+* flicker: the human eye will perceive a movie, an LED brightness, … as flicker-free when the 'refresh rate' of the frames in the movie, or of the waveform switching ON and OFF a LED, … is high enough
-* smooth dimming: especially when the brightness of a LED is increased or decreased slowly, you'll need sufficiently small steps to trick the human eye in creating a perception of smooth dimming
+* smooth dimming: especially when the brightness of an LED is increased or decreased slowly, you'll need sufficiently small steps to trick the human eye in creating a perception of smooth dimming

 ![LED dimming PWM](https://github.com/user-attachments/assets/765413c6-357f-42f4-beb3-0e5ab361e478)